 Have you designed a stamp before?

 Yes.
 I started designing stamps in 2012.
-The early sheets I did were created exclusively as stamp editions and related more to my graphic design work, whereas the more recent stamp sheets are extensions of my collage practice in that I will take creative done in one context and manipulate it to work in a different (stamp) context.
+The early sheets I did were created exclusively as stamp editions and related more to my graphic design work.
+My more recent stamp sheets are extensions of my collage practice in that I will take art done in one context and manipulate it to work in a stamp context.
 The collages that I have used for stamps break a lot of rules, which I find pleasing… there’s a lot of overlap, image manipulation and play with perforation.

 How was this different?